The Best Food in Chapel Hill: Restaurants & Much More

 Best Lunch + Casual Dinner Restaurants in Chapel Hill

-• If you absolutely must choose one place to eat and one only while you’re in town, it would be Mediterranean Deli.
-Usually referred to as “Med Deli,” this place is quite a phenomenon-- for good reason.
-Their fresh-baked pitas, wide array of options, huge portion sizes, and delicious (free) pickle and tzatziki bar are all fantastic, but the food tastes just like what you would find traveling in the Middle East.
-It’s fresh, it’s healthy, and it’s decidedly no-frills.
 To order, you grab a tray and utensils and proceed through the line, forming a “platter” by pointing at what you’d like to add to your tray, from salads to different hummus and baba ghanoush flavors, to meat and fish filets.
 Another great option here is their pidehs, which are sort of like a flatbread.
 These take a bit to bake, since they’re made to order, but it’s worth it.
-At the pickle bar, be sure to try the pickled beets and radishes-- delicious, and don’t leave without a few pieces of sticky, sweet, and delicious baklava.
+At the pickle bar, be sure to try the pickled beets and radishes—delicious—and don’t leave without a few pieces of sticky, sweet, and delicious baklava.

-• Urban legend has it that, many years ago, People Magazine undertook a quest to find “the perfect sandwich,” and that their search ended with the BLT at Merritt’s Grill.
+• Urban legend has it that, many years ago, People magazine undertook a quest to find “the perfect sandwich,” and that their search ended with the BLT at Merritt’s Grill.
 To get the full experience, be sure to add their homemade pimento cheese!
 If BLTs aren’t for you, there are all sorts of sandwiches and burgers here, all made using delicious bread.

-• If soul food is what you’re after, look no further than Mama Dip’s.
-This is truly a family affair, with owner Mildred Cotton Council running the restaurant alongside her children and grandchildren since 1976.
-Fun fact: the name comes from her childhood nickname.
-While everything on the menu is delicious, pay special attention to the sides-- from mac ‘n’ cheese to collards to cornbread, black-eyed peas, and steamy baked apples-- it’s worth sampling a few in addition to your meal.
+While everything on the menu is delicious, pay special attention to the sides: From mac ‘n’ cheese to collards to cornbread, black-eyed peas, and steamy baked apples, it’s worth sampling a few as part of your meal.
 For entrees, you can’t go wrong with the family’s original fried chicken, chicken and dumplings, or gumbos and country-style stews.

 • Transport yourself to a locals’-only, family-style Neapolitan pizza joint at Italian Pizzeria III, or IP3.
 There’s always shouting, laughter, and ice-cold pitchers of beer, with famously friendly owners-- two brothers and Napoli natives named Angelo and Vincenzo, who opened the shop in 1980.
 The ambiance is especially inviting if there’s any kind of sports on-- the brothers are soccer fanatics, so World Cup games are particularly fun, but they are also true-blue Tar Heels fans, and the atmosphere for game night is always almost as fun as being at the game yourself.
 The pizza is even better than the atmosphere though-- absolutely melt-in-your-mouth, cheesy, steamy goodness.